-The TMC2660 is a ESD-sensitive CMOS device and sensitive to electrostatic discharge, due to discrete MOSFETs integrated into the package.
+The TMC260 and the 261 are ESD-sensitive CMOS devices and sensitive to electrostatic discharge, due to discrete MOSFETs integrated into the package.
 Take special care to use adequate grounding of personnel and machines in manual handling.
-After soldering the device to the board, ESD requirements are more relaxed.
+After soldering the devices to the board, ESD requirements are more relaxed.
 Failure to do so can result in defects or decreased reliability.